Sanaullah9190/Element-Detection-And-identification-of-Functional-Group-in-Organic-Compound-The-Logicain/experiment/procedure.md

 (a) Lead Acetate Test:

-Add lead acetate solution to 2 mL of L.E. and heat.
+(i)Add lead acetate solution to 2 mL of freshly prepared sodium extract and heat.